 When you look at a rainbow in the sky, you see shades of red, orange, yellow, green, blue, indigo, and violet.
 Do you ever wonder what your cat sees when he looks at a rainbow?
 Can your feline friend distinguish the same range of color that you do?
 Does he see bands of black and white?
 Do the colors look blurred?

 How cats see color is a long-standing topic of research and the results are pretty amazing.
-While cats can’t appreciate all the colors that humans do, their world is not entirely black and white.
+While cats cannot appreciate all of the colors that humans do, their world is not entirely black and white.
 In fact, cats live in a pretty colorful world.

 What makes a color so “colorful?”

 Color is discerned by the nerve cells in the eye.
 The retina of the eye has two main types of cells--rods and cones.
 The ability to differentiate colors is determined by the presence of the special color sensitive cells called “cones.”
 Human and feline eyes have three types of cones that can identify combinations of red, blue, and green.
-But because humans have 10 times more cones than cats do, they appreciate more color variations.
-In scientific observations, cats don’t appear to perceive the full range of colors that humans can.
+But because humans have 10 times more cones than cats do, humans appreciate more color variations than cats.
+In scientific observations, cats do not appear to perceive the full range of colors that humans can.
 Some scientists believe that cats see only blue and gray, while others think they see also see yellow like their canine counterparts.

 How does a cat’s vision compare to human vision?

-Just because cats don’t appreciate the entire spectrum of color that humans do, that doesn’t mean they don’t perceive different colors.
+Just because cats do not appreciate the entire spectrum of color that humans do, that does not mean they are unable to perceive different colors.
 They just may not see the “true” color of an object.
-They are also less sensitive to changes in brightness, so they don’t have the ability to perceive color in the rich, vibrant tones that we do.
+They are also less sensitive to changes in brightness, so they do not have the ability to perceive color in the rich, vibrant tones that we do.